akelii/itucsdb1611/docs/user/member1.rst

       :scale: 60 %
       :align: center
       :alt: Academic Freelance is the best
-      View of an nonactive and an active CV

 If a CV is active, it will take a brighter blue color and the information it contains, can be shown on the user's profile page.